It’s been almost a week since the deadliest mass shooting in American history.

 I will no longer pretend that your “loving” condemnation is okay.

 I posted this to Facebook a few days ago.
+(This is no longer on Facebook, but the text below is the same).

 I am not the only one who has spoken.
 I’ve read several beautiful pieces that describe how I feel with so much more eloquence than I have.